 Cougar Cheeses should be STORED UNDER REFRIGERATION.

 As long as the cheese is unopened and refrigerated it will last indefinitely.
 An unopened can of cheese becomes more flavorful, sharp, dry and crumbly with age.
 Our Natural Cheddar, Smoky Cheddar and Viking flavors may develop a bitter aftertaste, especially if over 2 years aged.
 Cougar Gold® does not become bitter with age.
-We know of customers who have stored their Cougar Gold® for over 30 years.
 Once opened, the cheese lasts similar to other store bought cheese, depending on how it is handled.

 Sanitary conditions in our production facility and airtight packaging usually prevents mold from growing on our cheeses.
 As long as the vacuum seal on our products is maintained, mold cannot grow.
 (NOTE: The white residue on the cheese when opened is calcium lactate and NOT mold).
 After opening, mold may make an unsightly appearance due to factors such as how the cheese is handled and stored as well as temperature and humidity.
 Please know that while the mold that grows on our cheese is unsightly, it is harmless.
 Once opened, we say the cheese should last about 4-6 weeks (if not longer), but this is dependent on how the cheese is handled and stored.
 Please refer above to “How should I store my cheese” for our recommended storage method.